Published: April 2020 | Updated: March 2023

 The cecum, large intestine (colon), and everything behind it is considered the hindgut.
-While in some species—think big plant eaters such as horses and rabbits—rely on the cecum for crucial fermentation of cellulose, this comma-shaped structure is much smaller and not as important a player in pets’ GI tracts.
+While some species—think big plant eaters such as horses and rabbits—rely on the cecum for crucial fermentation of cellulose, this comma-shaped structure is much smaller and not as important a player in pets’ GI tracts.

-Next up, bacteria, fungi, and protozoa (tiny multicellular organisms—these are more microbes that form the gut microbiome) in the large intestine break down the remaining ingesta, extract nutrients (including electrolytes), and release them through the intestinal wall and into the bloodstream.
-Also, the large intestine absorbs water and forms feces.
+Next up, bacteria, fungi, and protozoa (all players in the gut microbiome) in the large intestine break down fiber and produce volatile fatty acids, which are released into the bloodstream for energy.
+The large intestine also absorbs water and forms feces.

 Gut disturbances occur when that system and its microbiome are not operating properly.

 Now that we know disease is a downstream effect of microbiome-related problems, it puts veterinarians, who often serve as “firefighters” in their daily practice, says Latson, in a better position to stave off issues altogether.

 Here’s how: Researchers are building gut microbiome libraries using fecal samples from thousands of pets.
 As the libraries build, population scientists and epidemiologists—who investigate the reasons why disease occurs within populations (in this case, dogs and cats)—and their computers can determine what specific variations in the microbiome create risk for certain health problems.